-This case study exhibits the construction of a standard sized music room, built to the highest soundproof specification.
-Although not everyone requires soundproofing to this extent, reviewing a project like this is great to show what lengths we can go to in order to achieve a desired requirement.
+This case study exhibits the construction of a standard-sized music room, built to the highest soundproof specification.
+Although not everyone requires soundproofing to this extent, reviewing a project like this is great to show what lengths we can go to in order to achieve the desired requirement.

 However, if like the client cited in this case study, you require soundproofing for bass and high pitches, then a multi-layer method must be used.
 In this case a second form of insulation is installed which includes rubber sheeting, strips, layers of special dense acoustic boards and insulation applied to the outside of the outer walls prior to membranes and claddings.

-In the gallery below you can see a number of images documenting the gradual construction of this soundproofed music room.
+Below you can see a number of images documenting the construction of this soundproofed music room.

 - Sliders for the soundproof window shutters ready to be fitted for the external wall (the internal walls have the same soundproof shutters fitted).
 Both the inner wall and outer wall doors are solid and are treated similarly so sound cannot escape

 - The walls before the doorway are fitted with a solid rubber lined, double acoustic "sound lock" door to each leaf.
 Each wall has rubber strips on the studs and specialised rubber sheeting between the plasterboards to eliminate the "coupling" effect of sound transmission.

 - Blue plasterboard being fitted on the internal walls.
 The blue plasterboard is a special dense acoustic board with 2 layers of special rubber sheeting and rubber strips on all the studding timbers.
 A similar process is applied to the outer walls but in addition, they have an additional 75mm of dense acoustic rockwool insulation fitted.